 - Don’t skip pre-cooking the peppers.
 You really want your stuffed peppers to be tender and slightly smoky when you eat them.
 Pre-roasting the peppers for about 15 minutes will to prevent the stuffing from getting over-cooked.

 - Use a pre-cooked grain, or a quick-cooking grain.
 The filling for these stuffed peppers comes together fairly fast.
 Using leftover cooked grains from a previous day is a great shortcut.
-Otherwise, choose a quick-cooking grain like quinoa or white rice.
+Otherwise, choose a quick-cooking grain—quinoa would be a great option.

 - Season the filling generously.
 If your filling tastes good outside of the pepper, it will taste even better once inside.
 If it tastes bland, it will still be bland once inside the pepper.
 Make sure to taste it and season it well before you stuff your peppers.